AstrolabeProject/jupal/README.md

 ## Running the Astrolabe JupAL container

-Once the JupAL image is available on your local host (either by pulling or building), and you have created the data and work directories, you may start the server using the project Makefile:
+Once the JupAL image is available on your local host, and you have ensured that the `data` and `work` directories are present, you may start the server using the project Makefile:
 ```
   > make run
 ```